 - Modern electric storage heaters have a built-in convector heater for additional heat

 - Modern electric storage heaters are slimmer, with a modern stylish design

 - Modern electric storage heaters will add value to your home

 Electric storage heaters are domestic heaters which store thermal energy and release it to heat your home when you need it.
 They are especially designed to convert cheap night time, off-peak electricity into thermal energy, store it, and then release it continuously throughout the day.
 This is why they are sometimes referred to as night storage heaters.

 The price of electricity supplied to our homes is much less when demand for it is lower, typically during the night time.
-So electric storage heaters use cheap night time electricity to store heat and then release it to warm your home during the day time when electricity is more expensive.
+Electric storage heaters use this cheap night time electricity to store heat and then release it to warm your home during the day time when electricity is more expensive.
 Energy suppliers have introduced electricity tariffs such as Economy 7 which require a special meter to track day and night use of electricity, so that it can be charged at a different rate per kilowatt hour (kWh).

 Heat Storage Blocks